markuspluna/OBXwhitepaper/Whitepaper.md

 #### Derivatives:

 A derivative is a contract between two parties.
-Its value is based on an agreed upon asset or a set of assets.
-The most common forms of financial derivatives are futures, options, and forwards.
+Its value is based on an agreed-upon asset or a set of assets.
+The most common forms of financial derivatives are futures, options, forwards, and swaps.

 - Futures are a contract between two parties to buy/sell an agreed-upon quantity of an asset at a set price at an established future time.
-Futures are most commonly used to hedge against price movement by the underlying asset, a means to increase leverage or a means of gaining exposure to rates.
-Futures are typically settled daily, so at the end of each day, an investor profits or losses are realized.
+Futures are most commonly used to hedge against price movement by the underlying asset, as a means to increase leverage, or as a means of gaining exposure to rates.
+Futures are typically settled daily, so at the end of each day, an investor's profits or losses are realized.

 - Options are contracts between two parties, a writer and a buyer.
-They give the buyer the option, but not the obligation, to buy or sell an asset at an agreed upon price until the option expires.
+They give the buyer the option, but not the obligation, to buy or sell an asset at an agreed-upon price until the option expires.
 If the buyer decides to exercise this right, the option writer would buy or sell the asset.
 Options can be either American or European style and can be either puts or calls.
 American style options can be exercised at any date up until their expiration date.
 European style options can only be exercised on their expiration date.
-A call option allows its owner to buy the underlying asset at the agreed upon "strike price", and a put option allows its owner to sell the underlying asset at the strike price.
+A call option allows its owner to buy the underlying asset at the agreed-upon "strike price", and a put option allows its owner to sell the underlying asset at the strike price.
 Common uses of options are hedging, increasing leverage, and income generation.

 - Forwards are similar to futures.
 The main difference is that they are not settled until the expiration date.
 They are typically highly specified to the buyer and seller's needs.

+Swaps are similar to forwards.
+The difference is that instead of one exchange of assets at the expiration date, the parties swap assets twice.
+Once at the beginning of the contract and once at the end.
+These exchanges are referred to as the "near leg" and the "far leg".
 #### Value Proposition:

 - *Decreased Costs*
 The incumbent derivatives market comes with a large amount of friction.
 It requires middlemen to provide access to the market, facilitate trades, and lower counterparty risk.
 This inefficiency creates costs that get passed on to investors.
 CBOE, one of the largest derivative exchanges, had revenues of $0.480 per option contract traded and $2.513 per future contract traded [(source)](http://ir.cboe.com/~/media/Files/C/CBOE-IR-V2/documents/annual-proxy/2017-annual-report-and-form-10-k.pdf).
 This is all added cost for derivative users.
 Using our system, processing both types of contracts costs around one-thousandth of a cent.
 These savings become exponentially larger when you consider OTC (over-the-counter) derivatives.
 These contracts are highly specific, complicated, and can carry a large amount of counterparty risk.
 Our system makes it significantly easier to create and trade OTC derivatives, while also greatly lowering counterparty risk.
 These improvements make OTC derivatives much cheaper and more accessible.

 - *Market Accessibility*
 OptionBlox increases market accessibility.
 Investors around the world struggle to participate in major derivative markets unless they live in developed nations.
 The decentralized nature of our system means our service is accessible to anyone with an internet connection.
-It also does not fall under any national regulatory body's jurisdiction.
 As a result, millions of investors gain efficient access to major derivative markets.

 - *Market Flexibility*
 Stellar's Anchor system combined with the flexibility of OptionBlox means our platform allows users to write derivatives with any asset.
 People with needs for derivatives that are not currently supported by the traditional market can write and trade derivatives that better suit their requirements.